jump-dev/AmplNLWriter.jl/README.md

 A list of AMPL-enabled solvers is available [here](http://ampl.com/products/solvers/all-solvers-for-ampl/).

-*Development of AmplNLWriter.jl is community driven and not officially supported by AMPL.*
+*Development of AmplNLWriter.jl is community driven and has no official connection with the AMPL modeling language or AMPL Optimization Inc.*

 ## Installation